simonlotzkar/1800_20233_17/README.md

     * About page content
 * Bugfix limitations
 * Clean-Up
-    * Fill in empty/incomplete function signatures and comment on rest of code
     * Refactor code into smaller fragments where possible
+    * Fill in empty/incomplete function signatures
+    * Add inline comments throughout js code where clarity is needed
-* Write "Current Features" and "User Tasks" sections in readme
+* Make a "Current Features" and "User Tasks" section for readme and about page